- >>Search All Programs

 - *Online MBA Specialization in Business Intelligence – Capella University – This program is one of the highest rated online programs of its kind in the country.
 Graduates are in high demand for many different high paying positions.
 No GMAT is required for admission.
 Students in Capella’s MBA with a specialization in Business Intelligence program have the opportunity to earn not one, but two Post Baccalaureate Certificates while enrolled their program.
 Both the Business Management and Business Intelligence certificates are comprised entirely of MBA courses and provide the knowledge, skills, and academic credentials to support your goals.

 - Professional MBA Business Intelligence Specialization – University of Colorado Denver Business School – This MBA program includes 12 elective courses that focus on business intelligence.
 As such, students are able to design their degree so that it most suits their personal needs and requirements.
 While it is possible to complete the entire degree online, students are encouraged to take some of their courses on campus so they have an opportunity to interact directly with their peers and faculty.
+This AACSB accredited program is highly ranked and does not require the GMAT for entrance.

 - Business Intelligence Master of Business Administration – Baker College – This online program is designed to ensure graduates understand the various different sources of data, how to extrapolate data from these sources, how to analyze it and how to present it in a way that makes sense for non-statistical people.